Classes for Educators

 New Professional Development Classes

 Body/Mind Dynamics Inc. is excited to offer new Professional Development courses for Educators.
-These are in addition to the below graduate credit classes from CSU Pueblo and UMass Global (as well as other universities) that we have been offering for over 18 years.
+These are in addition to the below graduate credit classes from UMass Global (as well as other universities) that we have been offering for over 18 years.
 The new classes are available as 3, 5 and 7 contact hours, as well as 3 graduate level credits (45 hours).
 View new online classes.

-Classes for Educators Through Colorado State University Pueblo and UMass Global
+Classes for Educators Through UMass Global

 Subscribe